ibm-ecm/ibm-navigator-mobilesdk-sample/iOS/Pods/Mantle/README.md

 To add Mantle to your application:

  1. Add the Mantle repository as a submodule of your application's repository.
- 1. Run `git submodule update --init --recursive` from within the Mantle folder.
+ 1. Run `script/bootstrap` from within the Mantle folder.
  1. Drag and drop `Mantle.xcodeproj` into your application's Xcode project.
 Unfortunately, an [Xcode bug](http://www.openradar.appspot.com/19676555) means you should probably not add it to a workspace.
  1. On the "General" tab of your application target, add `Mantle.framework` to the "Embedded Binaries".